CounterMail Logo

 CounterMail Symbol

 In the late 1980s, he became interested in cryptography and hacking.
 The young man realized even then that IT security is the future.
-He clearly understood: that the computerization of society would only grow, and companies would migrate to virtual space and start transmitting information over the Internet.
+He clearly understood that computerization of society would only grow, and that companies would migrate to virtual space and begin transmitting information over the Internet.
 And it would need strong protection.
-Simon began to master this industry, studied and practiced a lot, as he realized from the example of wars: data security is a matter of life and death.
+Simon began to master this industry by studying and practicing extensively, realizing, through the example of wars, that data security is a matter of life and death.
 After all, reliable encryption can save lives, while weak encryption can ruin them.

 What is CounterMail?

-CounterMail is a paid email service with total privacy protection and is owned by a company from Sweden.
-The anonymity of emails is maintained through the implementation of the OpenPGP protocol.
+CounterMail is a paid email service with total privacy protection, owned by a Swedish company.
+Email anonymity is maintained through the OpenPGP protocol.
 Computer programmer Simon Persson created the service.
-Registration of the domain name was held in 2008, and the launch of the mail system – was in 2010.
+Domain name registration was completed in 2008, and the mail system launched in 2010.

 As a result, in 1999, the young specialist began implementing cryptography in most of his programs.
 Simon Persson used HushMail to communicate and work, but in 2007, the young man realized that the service could disable user protection.
-And there was no other mail service with OpenPGP end-to-end encryption.
+And no other mail service offered end-to-end OpenPGP encryption.
 So he decided to create what he needed himself: a server that stored only encrypted emails, with no passwords or logins.
-In 2008, Persson obtained a domain registration, and two years later (in 2010) launched his mail service with full security.
+In 2008, Persson obtained a domain registration and, two years later (in 2010), launched his mail service with full security.

 The CounterMail logo shows a harmonious combination of graphics and text.
-And it’s designed so that you can easily use it as a standalone icon for a mobile app or a website.
+And it’s designed to be easily used as a standalone icon for a mobile app or website.
 The upper inscription consists of the original futuristic lowercase letters.
 They have smooth curves, rounded corners, and bold lines.
 These symbols are so twisted that they are more reminiscent of the schematic designation of some automobile or sports track than the linguistic signs of the alphabet.

-Of particular interest is the “N,” “E,” and “M.” They are composed entirely of sloping elements, with no straight lines or angles.
+Of particular interest are the “N,” “E,” and “M.” They are composed entirely of sloping elements, with no straight lines or angles.
 The “R” is also curious.
 Its right leg is the opposite: it rests on the sharp end of the diagonal, and the broad part of the slope is directed upward.
 The underside of “L” is elongated because it bears a lock made up of three equal-sized fragments.
 Above them, as expected, is the shackle in the form of a staple.
-This detail symbolizes the firm protection of the postal service against encroachment by unauthorized persons.
+This detail symbolizes the postal service’s firm protection against unauthorized encroachment.
 This concept is confirmed by the lower inscription, made in the same style as the name.

 Font and Colors